-It should be noted that when a request to release conduct history is received while an ongoing investigation or conduct process is occurring, this fact will be disclosed although the specifics of the matter will not be shared until the situation is fully resolved.
+It should be noted that when a request to release disciplinary history is received while an ongoing investigation or accountability process is occurring, this fact will be disclosed although the specifics of the matter will not be shared until the situation is fully resolved.

 Sealed Records Policy:

-Students may request their conduct record be sealed by completing the Sealed Record Request Form.
-Upon receipt of the request, Student Development may require the student to attend a meeting with an administrator or provide additional information before making a determination.
+Students may request their disciplinary record be sealed by completing the Sealed Record Request Form.
+Upon receipt of the request, Student Accountability and Conflict Transformation may require the student to attend a meeting with an administrator or provide additional information before making a determination.
 If the request is approved, the record will be sealed.
-If a student is found responsible for a subsequent violation after the record has been sealed, the record will be shared with the case administrator or discipline review committee for the purpose of determining an appropriate sanction in the new case.
-Additionally, the subsequent finding may result in the previously sealed record being unsealed at the discretion of Student Development, making it once again subject to disclosure according to this policy.
+If a student is found responsible for a subsequent violation after the record has been sealed, the record will be shared with the Accountability Facilitator or Accountability Panel for the purpose of determining an appropriate sanction in the new case.
+Additionally, the subsequent finding may result in the previously sealed record being unsealed at the discretion of Student Accountability and Conflict Transformation, making it once again subject to disclosure according to this policy.

 - Be submitted at least one year following the date of the most recent incident that resulted in the record